Medicare Initiatives: Bonuses & Penalties

 Medicare Bonus & Penalty Information

-New Medicare initiatives present a unique opportunity for you to demonstrate the quality of the care you provide and to increase your net revenue, offering bonus payments that reward value in primary care rather than volume.
+Medicare initiatives present a unique opportunity for you to both demonstrate the quality of the care you provide and avoid decreases to your net revenue.
+Some, such as the value-based payment modifier, offer bonus payments that reward value in primary care rather than volume.

 Meaningful Use of the Electronic Health Record

 The Medicare Electronic Health Record (EHR) Incentive Program provides bonus payments to eligible professionals who demonstrate meaningful use (MU) of certified EHR technology.